March 2025·8 min read·

 devopsself-hostingdockerhomelab

-I run VS Code on my own hardware, accessible from any browser.
-Here's how I set it up, how I connect remotely, and how I trigger Docker builds straight from the IDE.
+The editor should feel like a place, not a tab.
+I run VS Code on my own hardware, reachable from any browser.
+Here is how I set it up, connect securely, and trigger Docker builds straight from the IDE.

 bash — code-server terminal